scottalmond/EscapeRoom/resources/DESIGN.md

 	- [Riggsmeister - To The Future](https://youtu.be/JtFy3IusYY8?t=26s)

 - Implementation: Sound effects will be played in response to user inputs in the Hyperspace puzzle, for example thruster and laser-firing sounds

+- Requirement: A thematic protective shroud shall enclose the speakers to protect them from players and hide them from view without degrading audio output.

 - Requirement: The wall monitor shall display the remaining time to solve the room during the Hyperspace game